Ismail Kadare: Legacy

-Work
+Works

+Kadare's works have been published in 45 languages.
 By 2020 most of his approximately 80 novels, plays, screenplays, poetry, essays, and story collections had been translated into different languages.
-His works have been published in 45 languages.

-Among his best-known books are The General of the Dead Army (1963), The Siege (1970), The Ghost Rider (1980), Broken April (1980; blood feuds in the highlands of north Albania), The Palace of Dreams (1981), The Pyramid (1992), and The Successor (2003; regarding the mysterious death of Hoxha's handpicked successor, Mehmet Shehu).
+Among Kadare's best-known books are The General of the Dead Army (1963), The Siege (1970), The Ghost Rider (1980), Broken April (1980; blood feuds in the highlands of north Albania), The Palace of Dreams (1981), The Pyramid (1992), and The Successor (2003; regarding the mysterious death of Hoxha's handpicked successor, Mehmet Shehu).

-Some of his works have been translated into English by David Bellos, though not from the Albanian original, but rather from French translations.
+Some Kadare books were translated into English by David Bellos, from French translations rather than the Albanian originals.

 English translations

 The following Kadare novels have been translated into English: